U.S. opens probe into fatal Tesla crash, fire in California

 Moody’s said Tesla is targeting weekly production of 2,500 Model 3 vehicles by the end of March, and 5,000 per week by the end of June, down from the company’s year-earlier production expectations of 5,000 per week by the end of 2017 and 10,000 by the end of 2018.
 Tesla plans to provide an update on Model 3 production next week.

-Shares of chipmaker Nvidia Corp , which supplies Uber Technologies Inc [UBER.UL], Tesla, Volkswagen AG and other automakers, closed down 7.8 percent after it disclosed it suspended self-driving tests across the globe.
+Shares of chipmaker Nvidia Corp, which supplies Uber Technologies Inc [UBER.UL], Tesla, Volkswagen AG <VOWG_p.DE> and other automakers, closed down 7.8 percent after it disclosed it suspended self-driving tests across the globe.

 QUESTIONS ABOUT ACCIDENT